Prague offensive: Immediate deaths of prominent figures

-Even before the start of the Soviet offensive, on 5 May, Emanuel Moravec committed suicide.
+Even before the start of the Soviet offensive, on 5 May, Emanuel Moravec died of suicide.
 Moravec, known as the "Czech Quisling," was infamous among the Czechs as a traitor.

-SS-Obergruppenfuhrer und Reichstatthalter Konrad Henlein, the former Czechoslovak politician and the leader of the Nazi Party of Sudeten Germans, committed suicide in American captivity on 10 May.
+SS-Obergruppenführer und Reichstatthalter Konrad Henlein, the former Czechoslovak politician and the leader of the Nazi Party of Sudeten Germans, died of suicide in American captivity on 10 May.

-On 12 May, SS-Gruppenfuhrer und Generalleutnant Count Pückler-Burghauss, commander of Waffen-SS in the Protectorate, committed suicide after he signed the capitulation.
+On 12 May, SS-Gruppenführer und Generalleutnant der Waffen-SS Count Pückler-Burghauss, commander of Waffen-SS in the Protectorate, died of suicide after he signed the capitulation.

 On 14 May, Dr. Emil Hácha, the State President of the Protectorate of Bohemia and Moravia, was arrested in Prague.
-He died in prison on 26 June 1945.
+He was brutally beaten by the NKVD and transferred to the hospital wing of Pankrác Prison, where he died on 27 June 1945.

 Historiography of the offensive

 Volume 10 of the Soviet official history of the Second World War treats the Prague Offensive as a primarily military event, identifying the major military formations involved, their axes of advance, and in some cases, their daily rate of advance.
 Unsurprisingly, the Soviet history praises the operation for the international efforts of Soviet, Polish, Czech, and Romanian soldiers on behalf of "the freedom of the Czechoslovakian People".
 No mention is made, however, of Stalin's political intentions regarding Czechoslovakia.
 The final push to Prague during the night of 8–9 May 1945 is presented as having been necessary to relieve struggling Czech insurgents in Prague while the authors could not resist accusing former officers of the prewar Czech Army of abandoning the barricades during combat with the Germans in Prague.

-That the offensive was a military event involving serious combat is made clear by the over 50,000 casualties suffered by the Soviet forces and their allies from 6 to 11 May 1945.
+That the offensive was a military event involving serious combat is made clear by the over 50,000 casualties suffered by the Allies from 6 to 11 May 1945.
 Published in 2008, Volume 10/1 of the German official history of the war criticizes the Soviet view of the event, noting the percentage of casualties of the Prague Offensive to be far lower than that of the Berlin Offensive.
 The German official history makes note of Stalin's political intentions and his desire to prevent Army Group Centre from surrendering to U.S. forces.
 Despite titling the relevant section The End of Army Group Centre, the German official history only briefly mentions the situation of the army group in May 1945 and instead discusses other topics.
 The actual surrender of Army Group Centre is not discussed at all.

 There are unofficial histories that touch upon the offensive, or more generally, on the end of the war in Czechoslovakia.
 Somewhere between the official German and Soviet views, John Erickson's The Road to Berlin discusses the offensive in some detail while including mention of Stalin's intentions, the Prague uprising, and role of the Russian Liberation Army.
 Erickson wrote the work to present a balanced view of Soviet politics and military operations during the war, and so his description of actions by German forces is correspondingly limited.